- Money market funds: invest in various money markets, mainly short-term investments, with high liquidity and relatively low risk.

 - Mixed funds: diversify investments in different assets such as stocks and bonds, with risks depending on the stock-bond ratio.

-- Active management: the fund manager determines the investment target, investment strategy, and market entry and exit time to achieve a performance goal that surpasses the market index.
+Classification by management method:- Active management: the fund manager determines the investment target, investment strategy, and market entry and exit time to achieve a performance goal that surpasses the market index.

 - Passive management: the investment objective tracks the performance of a specific market index, and the objective "rises and falls together" with the overall market trend, with less impact from individual stock fluctuations.

-- Global Funds: Lower risk, widest investment scope, relatively conservative.
+Classification by investment region:- Global Funds: Lower risk, widest investment scope, relatively conservative.

 - Regional Funds: Moderate risk, suitable for investors with preferences for specific regions, such as Europe, America, Southeast Asia.